saltstack/salt-windows-msi/HACKING.md

 ### How to call version.py

 1) You must change into the salt git directory.
+Otherwise, version.py will "Try to import the version information provided at install time".
-2) You must have version.py from https://github.com/saltstack/salt/pull/56352 or later
+2) You must have version.py from https://github.com/saltstack/salt/pull/56352 or later.